Medications for MS Fatigue: Do they Work?

 Ritalin is a little different for me.
 While Nuvigil definitely "promotes wakefulness," Ritalin does precisely what I would have expected a "stimulant" to do.
 When I take Ritalin, it's like my brain is ticking a little faster.
 I feel like I drank 10 cups of coffee, and I can think a bit more clearly, but it doesn't last long.
 Maybe a few hours?
 And if I only take one pill, those few hours are often followed by a huge crash, which can render me more fatigued than I was in the first place.
 It doesn't seem like everyone deals with that crash, but I'm not everyone, I'm me.

 Again, everyone is different.
 Either way, my point is, it "works," which again, I would define as "giving me the strength to carry the crushing weight of fatigue" and not as "eliminating the weight of fatigue."

 Just one part of my fatigue-management strategy

-One last detail before I go; I didn't start to see these medications really work as well as I've described them to until I started looking at them as just one part of my fatigue-management strategy.
+One last detail before I go: I didn't start to see these medications really work as well as I've described them to until I started looking at them as just one part of my fatigue-management strategy.
 As counterintuitive as it may sound, once I began to regularly exercise, my fatigue greatly improved, and these medications became so much more effective.
-Exercise, diet, and stress management are probably just as important as medication when it comes to fighting MS-related fatigue.
+I think exercise, diet, and stress management can be just as important as medication when it comes to fighting MS-related fatigue.
 But as always, talk to your doctor first before making any changes to your treatment regimen.